20 Awesome Hikes You Can’t Miss In Zion National Park

 Emerald Pools Trail is among the very best family hikes in Zion National Park.
 Your teens will love this hike with three shallow pools, two waterfalls and an adventurous feel without being too dangerous like Angels Landing.
 The waterfalls are better in spring and early summer but it’s a popular trail year round.

-Further Reading: How to hike Emerald Pools Trail in Zion
+READ: How to hike Emerald Pools Trail

 9. Sand Bench Trail